 - 1. Rubber cover

 - 2. Clutch lever free play adjusting bolt

 - 3. Locknut

 - 4. Clutch lever free play

 - Slide the rubber cover back.

 - 2. Loosen the locknut at the clutch lever.

 - To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction (a), and to decrease it, turn the bolt in direction (b).

-- 4. Tighten the locknut at the clutch lever.

-- 5. Slide the rubber cover to its original position.

-- If the specified free play cannot be obtained, proceed with the following steps. - 6.
-Loosen the locknut at the clutch lever. - Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 8.
-Loosen the locknut at the crankcase. - 9.
+If the specified clutch lever free play could be obtained as described above, skip steps 4-7.

+- 4. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 5.
+Loosen the locknut at the crankcase. - 6.
 To increase the clutch lever free play, turn the adjusting nut at the crankcase in direction (a), and to decrease it, turn the nut in direction (b).

+- 1. Locknut

-- 1. Clutch lever free play adjusting nut
+- 2. Clutch lever free play adjusting nut

-- 2. Locknut

-- Tighten the locknut at the crankcase and the clutch lever.
+- 7. Tighten the locknut at the crankcase.